umer-exe/sudoku-java/README.md

 # 🧩 Sudoku Java Game

-A fully functional **console-based Sudoku game** developed in Java using core OOP concepts and discrete mathematics for a university project.
+A fully functional **console-based Sudoku game** developed in Java using core OOP concepts and discrete mathematics for my university project.

 Created by: